Polonia Przemyśl: History

 The club, whose hues are white-red-blue, supports two departments - football and men's basketball.
-The football team plays in IV liga Subcarpathia, while the basketball side plays in the second division.
+The football team plays in the regional league, while the basketball side plays in the second division.
 Polonia's basketball team was a powerhouse in Poland in the mid-1990s, when it was second in Poland (1995) and third (1996).

 The idea of creating a football club came from Lviv, which at the time was under Polish control.
 The team itself was created by Z. Ritterschild and J. Theobald.
 The new organization was formed in the fall of 1909, and adopted the name "San" - Przemyśl was still under Austrian rule, the name "Polonia" could not therefore be accepted.
 The first official meeting of the team 'San' took place in 1910, against the team's rival "Slavia", composed of Czech and Slovak military members in the garrison of Przemyśl.
 The team "San" lost their inaugural match 2–3.

-In the years 1910-1914, the team played a total of 26 games, including a 2–1 victory in 1914 against Resovia.
+In the years 1910–1914, the team played a total of 26 games, including a 2–1 victory in 1914 against Resovia.

 Polonia finished the 2012–13 season seventh out of 16 teams in III liga.
 They collected 43 points from a total of 12 wins, 7 draws and 11 losses.
 They managed to score 52 goals overall, 33 home and 19 away, and conceded a total of 41, 15 home and 26 away, with an overall goal difference of 11.